 For current coursework requirements, refer to the Planned Program documents for each program area on the Counselor Education webpage.
-For current coursework offerings, refer to schedule of courses provided by the Registrar (select Education-Hum Dev & Org Studies as your department.)
-Refer to your Planned Program for frequency of courses offered (once per year, every other year, etc.) Your chair will assist you in developing a planned program based on course availability.
+For current coursework offerings, refer to the schedule of courses provided by the Registrar (select Education-Human Development & Organizational Studies as your department.)
+Refer to your Planned Program for frequency of courses offered (once per year, every other year, etc.) Your chair or program faculty will assist you in developing a planned program based on course availability.